Frequently Asked Questions about Academic Notice

 A student in Academic Notice status will be academically separated from the University at the close of any Fall or Spring semester in which their semester AND cumulative GPA are less than a 2.0.

-You cannot be placed in - or removed from - Academic Notice status due to Summer semester grades.
-Summer semesters are short (8 - 12 weeks) and have limited credit hours (up to 10).
+You cannot be placed in - or removed from - Academic Notice status due to Summer or Winter session semester grades.
+Summer semesters are short (8 - 12 weeks) and have limited credit hours.
+During Winter semester, students are limited to taking one class.
 We want to give students a full 16-week, 15 credit hours to pull their grades up!

-However, while grades from Summer classes can't immediately remove students from (or place them on) Academic Notice status, Summer grades DO affect their cumulative GPA.
-In combination with their Fall semester grades, this can help them get back into Good Academic standing (or onto Academic Notice/Separation status) quicker!
+However, while grades from Summer and Winter classes can't immediately remove students from (or place them on) Academic Notice status, these grades DO affect their cumulative GPA.
+In combination with their Fall semester grades (or Spring), this can help them get back into Good Academic standing (or onto Academic Notice/Separation status) quicker!

 Faculty are responsible for assigning grades and, except for unusual circumstances, grades given are final.
 Students who don't agree with a grade earned should follow the grade appeal process.
 Usually the first step of the appeal is to contact and work with the instructor to resolve the grade disagreement.
 From there, the concern is taken to progressively higher levels of leadership.

 If you believe a grade was entered into the computer incorrectly, contact your instructor right away to get this resolved.
 We're all human and your instructor really does want to make sure you earned the grade he or she assigned!
-We also encourage you to check your Academic Transcript at the end of each semester to make sure grades were report correctly AND that any grade replacements happened as expected.
-You can find your transcript at MyPurdue home page > Academics page > Transcripts box > View Unofficial Transcript link.
+We also encourage you to check your Academic Transcript at the end of each semester to make sure grades were reported correctly AND that any grade replacements happened as expected.
+You can find your transcript at MyPurdue home page > Transcript & Grades card > View Unofficial Transcript link.
 Be sure to check your academic transcript in myPurdue at the end of each semester to check for accuracy.

 Students come to Exploratory Studies and Purdue University in order to find out what major is right for them, earn their degree, and move on.
 No one wants to be placed on Academic Notice status or be academically separated from Purdue!
 We in Exploratory Studies want all of our students to be successful, so we designed the Laying Tracks Program homepage to help students improve their academic performance and to get back into Good Academic standing.